-Our Healthcare segment has a depth of expertise in strategy and innovation, care transformation, financial and operational excellence, technology and analytics, and leadership development.
+Our Healthcare segment has a depth of expertise in care transformation, financial and operational excellence, technology and analytics, and leadership development.
 We serve national and regional hospitals and integrated health systems, academic medical centers, community hospitals, and medical groups.
-Our solutions help clients evolve and adapt to the rapidly changing healthcare environment and achieve growth, optimize performance, enhance profitability, improve quality and clinical outcomes, and drive physician, patient, and employee engagement across the enterprise.
+Our solutions help clients evolve and adapt to the rapidly changing healthcare environment and achieve growth, optimize performance, enhance profitability, improve quality and clinical outcomes, align leaders, improve organizational culture, and drive physician, patient, and employee engagement across the enterprise to deliver better consumer outcomes.

 We help organizations transform and innovate the delivery model to focus on patient wellness by improving quality outcomes, minimizing care variation and fundamentally improving patient and population health.
 Our consultants partner with clients to help build and sustain today's business to invest in the future by reducing complexity, improving operational efficiency and growing market share.
 We enable the healthcare of the future by identifying, integrating and optimizing technology investments to collect data that transforms care delivery and improves patient outcomes.
-We also develop future leaders capable of driving meaningful operational and organizational change and who transform the patient experience.
+We also develop future leaders capable of driving meaningful operational and organizational change and who transform the consumer experience.